-Trump Nominates 10th Circ.
-Judge Neil Gorsuch to Supreme Court
+Trump Nominates 10th Circuit Judge Neil Gorsuch to Supreme Court

 But when he was asked about his philosophy during his confirmation hearing before the Senate Judiciary Committee in 2006, Gorsuch said he tried not to define himself too narrowly.

-“If I were confirmed, senator, I resist pigeon holes,” Gorsuch said, according to a transcript.
-“I think those are not terribly helpful, pigeon-holing someone as having this philosophy or that philosophy.
+“If I were confirmed, senator, I resist pigeonholes,” Gorsuch said, according to a transcript.
+“I think those are not terribly helpful, pigeonholing someone as having this philosophy or that philosophy.
 They often surprise you.
 People do unexpected things and pigeon holes ignore gray areas in the law, of which there are a great many.”

 In his speech Tuesday, Gorsuch said he would interpret the law as written without taking into account his personal opinions and beliefs.